open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 At this point: you can enter children, display them, get emailed by interested sponsors, link these sponsors as stripe customers, start and stop support subscriptions, easily create forms in any page to donate to arbitrary needs without user signing up.

+= What Requirements does this have? =

+It should run on a website served over https and must be able to communicate (make REST calls) from the server.
+PHP should also have gd or imagemagick installed.

-= Are any financial details handled or stored by the plugin? =
+= What financial details handled or stored by the plugin? =

-Only details regarding a users address are stored on site.
+Only details regarding a users email address and name are stored on site.
 Stripe handles the storage of card information, and it is not handled by the plugin.

+= Does this rely on another plugin?
+Any Javascripts? =

+God be praised, the makes of wordpress have been doing an excellent job and it should work just fine out of the box.
+It does rely on JQuery and the Stripe JS.
 == Screenshots ==

 1. ✝ Displaying the children

 == Changelog ==

+= 0.1.20190614a =
+ * Hallelujah - Automatically place 1 time donation boxes in children and some profile information.
+ * Hallelujah - Donate button placement and toggle
+ * Hallelujah - children layout fix, remove sort feature which is currently not working, fix error in unsubscribe.

 = 0.1.20190613b =
  * Hallelujah - bugfix, autosave yes as default on new donation form, allow multiple stripe donation forms same page.